 Establish How you Use your Space

 Determining how you use your space is the first component in the information gathering stage of building a warehouse plan.
 Whether you’re working with a professional or taking on the job yourself, it would be good to know how many units you need to accommodate.
 When saying units, it’s typically meant to describe pallets or SKUs (stock keeping units) the warehouse is stocking, the physical size of the items, and how much you carry.
-Knowing if you accommodate a large amount of only a few different products or if you store a lot of different products in small quantities can dictate the warehouse layout, storage system type and other variables.
+Knowing if you accommodate a large amount of only a few different products or if you store a lot of different products in small quantities can dictate the warehouse layout, storage system type, and other variables.
 If this is a number you don’t know off the top of your head, doing an inventory analysis is something you should undertake before moving forward.

 As important as the square footage of your warehouse may be, it’s not as useful of a number as a concrete number that can be used to analyze the needs of the company and the warehouse.
 These concrete numbers can include pallet positions, pick faces, and/or SKU’s.
 That number can be used to analyze the company’s needs by showing how much product the warehouse can currently hold.
 From there, you can decide how many more pallets or SKUs you need to be able to store.
-That in turn can produce a useful number to help decide how much more space you need and whether or not you’ll need to make the move to a different location.
+That, in turn, can produce a useful number to help decide how much more space you need and whether or not you’ll need to make the move to a different location.

 Determine your Goals for the New Warehouse

 Once the groundwork is laid and this basic, yet vital information is known, you can move on to discussing your storage needs for the new warehouse, warehouse addition, or the current warehouse’s reorganization.
-Whomever is leading or collaborating on the project will want to know what your plan will be and will want to quantify this need.
+Whoever is leading or collaborating on the project will want to know what your plan will be and will want to quantify this need.
 For example, it’s important to know if you plan on taking on a new product line or are planning for future growth.

 Observe Daily Warehouse Operations